 The scope of application of the aforementioned domestic provisions is not confined to foreign judgments.
 It extends to all foreign executory titles.
 Foreign executory titles are defined in Section 403 AEA as documents and deeds drawn up abroad.
 Documents and deeds issued by Austrian authorities abroad or by agents of such authorities are considered domestic.
-Notably, foreign executory titles need not be of the same nature as any Austrian domestic executory title as enumerated in Section 1 AEA, i.e., need not fit into any of the categories specifically known to Austrian law, in order to be capable of recognition and enforcement.
-They must, however, be regarded as executory titles in their jurisdictions of origin.
+Notably, foreign executory titles need not be of the same nature as any Austrian domestic executory title as enumerated in Section 1 AEA, i.e., need not fit into any of the categories specifically known to Austrian law in order to be capable of recognition and enforcement.
+However, they must be regarded as executory titles in their jurisdictions of origin.

-This broad definition encompasses all foreign judgments, orders, interim measures, court settlements, public deeds, as well as declarations of commitment issued by a foreign notary public, and arbitral awards issued by arbitral tribunals having their seat abroad.
+This broad definition encompasses all foreign judgments, orders, interim measures, court settlements, public deeds, declarations of commitment issued by foreign notaries and arbitral awards issued by arbitral tribunals having their seat abroad.

 The term "judgments" includes partial judgments, judgments by default and complementary judgments.